-If you support grassroots leaders, help CCEJ continue celebrating their work by donating at this link.
+If you would like to continue supporting grassroots leaders, help CCEJ continue celebrating their work by donating at this link.
 Stay connected with us to get updates on this year’s Gene Lentzner Awards Celebration, including date.

 You can watch speeches from Gene Lentzner and all of the honorees below:

 About Gene Lentzner: Gene was involved in social service, education, civil rights and human relations for most of his life.
 For more than 60 years, he led efforts to promote racial, religious and cultural understanding even in the face of great resistance.
 His exceptional work in the area of human relations at a grassroots level was the impetus for the establishment of the Gene Lentzner Human Relations Award by CCEJ’s Board, more than 30 years ago.